-Tony Robbins is one of the most well-known self-help gurus.
+Tony Robbins is one of the most known self-help gurus.
 Through his work, many businesses leaders and individuals have learned about DISC.
 He has promoted DISC as a way to help anyone grow their career.

 So, we had to find out for ourselves how Tony Robbins’ DISC Test compares to the leading DISC-based assessment, Everything DiSC®.

 It’s important to state that Tony Robbins offers a free DISC profile.
 For the price of your email address, you can receive a DISC report.
 Users will need to pay at least $59 dollars for the full report, but anyone can learn their DISC style for free.
 You might ask, why would you spend any money if you could get something for free?
 The answer we found is in the time spent learning versus the results.

 Everything DiSC allows for faster adoption of information.
 Like Tony Robbins’ DISC Test, it helps foster real cultural change along with better communication and relationships.
 However, the same hour spent with either resource will result in vastly different experiences and the adoption of information.